zalenix/portaldocs/portal-sdk/templates/top-extensions-resource-browse.md

 ![alt-text](../media/top-extensions-resources/filtered.png "Filtered Resources")

-The Azure Fundamentals report located at []() will report on . for your resources.
+The Azure Fundamentals report located at [needslink](needslink) will report on . for your resources.
 This includes .

 For more information on upgrading to the most recent browse experience, see [portalfx-browse-migration.md](portalfx-browse-migration.md).